photoprism/photoprism/README.md

 especially if you have feature requests or need help with using our software.
 In addition, you can find us on [Patreon](https://www.patreon.com/photoprism) and [PayPal](https://www.paypal.me/browseyourlife).
-Note that we've recently [switched](https://github.com/sponsors/lastzero) to a new [GitHub Sponsors](https://github.com/sponsors/photoprism) account for our organization so that donations can be shared more easily.

 Your continuous support helps...